Nexmo/nexmo-developer/CONTRIBUTING.md

 We use a few different labels for our pull request workflows:

-* `don't merge` for things that might need external review, or where it needs to be merged on a specific date, or to clearly note that things are not ready yet!
+* `don't merge` for things that might need external review, where it needs to be merged on a specific date, or to clearly note that things are not ready yet!
 * `help wanted` when anyone is welcome to dive in.
 * `stale` when the pull request is abandoned and will soon be closed.